-A. Notwithstanding that the derogation mentioned in Section D, Annex 1 to Guidance Note 1/01 is no longer available, you can continue to operate in accordance with the derogation previously given.
-You are not required to apply to the Central Bank for approval to do so.
+A. Notwithstanding that the derogation mentioned in Section D, Annex 1 to Guidance Note 1/01 is no longer available, you can continue to operate in accordance with the

 Q. I am an existing QIF/Retail Fund which must comply with the AIF Rulebook on authorisation of the AIFM.
 As a QIF/Retail Fund I previously sought and was granted certain derogations under the Non-UCITS regime.
 Will these derogations cease to have validity once the AIF Rulebook is imposed on the QIF/Retail Fund?